finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Highlight current selected button in Main Menu
 - Add sorting in the Deck Editor and Cards Explorer
 - Edit Deck List in the Deck Save Menu
-- Press and hold on Popups/Card Viewer to copy text
 - Navigate games from Cards Browser

 ## Icebox